-Comfort Zones, photography project at Wolverhampton University Residency, 2005
+Comfort Zones, digital project at Wolverhampton University Residency, 2005

-Featuring portraits of mothers Polly Hudson, Raj Saunders, Alison O’Neill, Helen Batterley, Raine Beaumont-Brandon, and Verity Waite) and documenting their relationship with objects that give them comfort.
+Featuring portraits of mothers Polly Hudson, Raj Saunders, Alison O’Neill, Helen Batterley, Raine Beaumont-Brandon, and Verity Waite, documenting their relationship with objects that give them comfort.

 I asked mothers who comforts them, and where they turn for comfort, pleasure and space.
-The resulting composite image intentionally deals with individuation, selfhood and resistance against female stereotyping, as well as our relationships with things.
+The resulting composite image intentionally deals with individuation, selfhood and resistance against female stereotyping and representations of mothers.
+It also links to my interest in our relationships with objects.